 Use the population form of the equation when you have values for all members of the group of interest.
 In this case, you are not using the sample to estimate the population.
 Instead, you have measured all people or items and need the variance for that specific group.
 For example, if you have measured test scores for all class members and need to know the value for that class, use the population variance formula.

-The formula for the variance of an entire population is the following:
+The population variance formula is the following:

 In the population variance formula: